tiger-swallowtails-2013/phase-2-guide/projects/log_tailer.md

 ## Log Tail-er
-You know what I hate? typeing `heroku logs --tail --app appname` You know what i would rather do?
+You know what I hate? typing `heroku logs --tail --app appname` You know what I would *rather* do?
 I would rather have a nifty web service to do it for me.
 Go check out the [Heroku API](https://devcenter.heroku.com/articles/platform-api-reference#log-session) docs and write me a web service that wraps the log-session api so